Russia banned from international soccer, including World Cup qualifiers

 South Africa was suspended by FIFA in 1964 and expelled in 1976 over apartheid, then reinstated in 1992.
 Yugoslavia was dropped from the 1992 European Championship on short notice, a day after the U.N. approved sanctions against the war-torn country.
 It was barred from 1994 World Cup qualifying, before emerging as separate nations.

-“We reserve the right to challenge the decision of FIFA and UEFA in accordance with international sports law,” the Football Union of Russia said in a statement.
+The NHL also condemned the invasion, suspending all business dealings in Russia and ruling out the possibility of holding events there in the near future.

+“We also remain concerned about the well-being of the players from Russia, who play in the NHL on behalf of their NHL clubs, and not on behalf of Russia,” the league said.
+“We understand they and their families are being placed in an extremely difficult position.”

-It was not immediately clear how the IOC’s request to sports bodies will affect Russian hockey players in the NHL and tennis players, including top-ranked Daniil Medvedev, in Grand Slam, ATP and WTA tournaments outside the authority of the International Tennis Federation.
+It was not immediately clear how the decisions would affect Russian tennis players, including top-ranked Daniil Medvedev, in Grand Slam, ATP and WTA tournaments outside the authority of the International Tennis Federation.

 The IOC also went directly after President Vladimir Putin, who turned the 2014 Sochi Winter Olympics into a personal project.
 Putin’s golden Olympic Order, which was awarded in 2001, has been withdrawn, the IOC said in a statement.